NilsDroste/nilsdroste.github.io/_posts/2017-11-06-Job-market.md

 In case you are interested in the composition of my work on Ecological Fiscal Transfers, [here](http://nils.droste.io/research/thesis/Droste2017_Incentives in Ecological Fiscal Transfers.pdf) is the my dissertation to be submitted in December.

-In case you are rather interested in a single job-market paper, [here](http://nils.droste.io/research/EFT-world/Droste-et-al_2017_On a global mechanism for biodiversity financing.pdf) is the crown jewel of my dissertation.
+In case you are rather interested in a single job-market paper, [here](http://nils.droste.io/research/EFT-world/Droste-et-al_2017_On a global mechanism for biodiversity financing.pdf) is the crown jewel paper of my dissertation.

 [Here](http://nils.droste.io/research/CV/CV2017.pdf) is my CV for download.